avniproject/avni-website/src/pages/blog/2021-update.md

 # Avni Capabilities
 ----------------
 Based on demand from the users and need on the ground we continued to add more features to the product.
-Avni now supports **Custom extensions** to plugin your own web application for use cases like report card and ID card prints. **Approval workflow**, **Phone number verification**, **File data types** were added to improve the quality of data while **Draft save**, **News broadcast**, **Custom icons** improve the usability and engagement.
+Avni now supports **Custom extensions** to plugin your own web application for use cases like report card and ID card prints.

+ ✅ **Approval workflow**, 📱 **Phone number verification**, 🗄️**File data types** were added to improve the quality of data while 📨 **Draft save**, 📻 **News broadcast**, 🔍 **Custom icons** improve the usability and engagement.
 We continued to review and improve on security and scalability.

-# Other News
+# Other Updates
 ----------------
 1. ASHWINI now has Avni integrated into their hospital management system Bahmni.
 The data seamlessly flows both ways.
 This will provide a holistic picture of each patient and better continuum of care for patients.
 We anticipate more such integrations with newer platforms in 2022.

+2. We conducted a few webinars where our partner organisations shared their learnings from the ground.
+The webinars received good participation and engagement.
+Do check out <a href="https://youtube.com/playlist?list=PLEy8ff0CKDBma3KoU5fmCJ5Te9zsiuG2a" target="_blank" rel="noopener noreferrer">Avni’s webinar playlist.</a> Given the current times, you may find 🎥 <a href="https://youtu.be/GbhaCzG3YqY" target="_blank" rel="noopener noreferrer"> Community based work and COVID19 : Learnings from the ground</a> very relevant.

-2. Going with the open source culture, the Avni team participated in a 2 day <a href="https://forum.fossunited.org/t/foss-hack-2021-results/957" target="_blank" rel="noopener noreferrer">FOSS hackathon</a> to build a prototype for <a href="https://fossunited.org/" target="_blank" rel="noopener noreferrer">Canned Analytics</a> and won a prize too!
-The prototype is rolled out to a few users and we are getting good feedback.
+3. Going with the open source spirit, the Avni team participated in a 2 day <a href="https://forum.fossunited.org/t/foss-hack-2021-results/957" target="_blank" rel="noopener noreferrer">FOSS hackathon</a> to build a prototype for <a href="https://fossunited.org/" target="_blank" rel="noopener noreferrer">Canned Analytics</a> and won a prize too! 🏅 The prototype is rolled out to a few users and we are getting good feedback.
 We plan to work further on this feature in the coming year.

-3. Avni won a grant from Zerodha and <a href="https://fossunited.org/" target="_blank" rel="noopener noreferrer">FOSS United</a> to build Rule designer which would be a major step in enabling nonprofits to design their application without having to write code.
+4. Avni won a grant 💰 from Zerodha and <a href="https://fossunited.org/" target="_blank" rel="noopener noreferrer">FOSS United</a> to build Rule designer which would be a major step in enabling nonprofits to design their application without having to write code.
 We would be starting on this as the new year 2022 begins.

-4. In 2021, 76% of Avni expenses came from project revenue,with most of the product capabilities growth supported by existing and new users.The deficit was filled by grants.
+5. In 2021, 76% of Avni expenses came from project revenue,with most of the product capabilities growth supported by existing and new users.The deficit was filled by grants.

 ![](/img/2021-update/avni-sustainability.png)

-5. We also have a brand new short video introducing Avni, Yay!!!!
+6. We also have a brand new short video introducing Avni, 🎥 Yay!!!!
 Do check it out.

 `video: https://www.youtube.com/watch?v=Xt9EUNXKfWI`

 In 2021, all of the Avni core team members continued to work remotely from their hometowns staying closer to the family.

+We’d like to use this opportunity to thank all those who have been with us in this journey - our users, partners, funders and well-wishers.
+Together we will continue to cross new milestones.

 As the risk of a new wave due to Omicron stares at all of us, <span style="color:#ff470f">we wish you, your family and the communities you serve a very safe 2022.</span>